 - Go to the “Commercial discounts” box and click on the “+” symbol.

-- Select a department and name your discount
+- Name your discount

 - Click “Save”